3 Weeks in Chile: The Ultimate Travel Itinerary

 I loved the atmosphere of Punta Arenas

 First, you need to get back to Puerto Montt to return the car and hop on a plane.
-That will take you around 4 hours.
-Counting in the 2 hours flight and some time reserved for all the necessities, you can be in Punta Arenas early in the afternoon.
+That will take you around 4 hours, including the 2-hour flight and extra time reserved for airport logistics, you can be in Punta Arenas early in the afternoon.

-Day 14: Puerto Natales and Cuevas del Milodon
+Day 14: Torres del Paine: Puerto Natales and Cuevas del Milodon

-The next stop on your Chile trip is Puerto Natales, the harbor town 250 km northwest of Punta Arenas and the gateway to Torres del Paine National Park.
+The next stop on your Chile itinerary is Puerto Natales, a harbor town 250 km northwest of Punta Arenas and the gateway to Torres del Paine National Park.
 Hit highway no. 9 and you’ll get to Puerto Natales in less than 3 hours.
-The park’s official websites issued a handy road map you can download to get your bearings around the area.
+The park’s official website issues a handy road map you can download to get your bearings around the area.

 Cueva del Milodon